do i need to seal fornace brioni terracotta tiles?

 at clé we follow the international model of no trim and highly recommend our clients to do the same. below are the trim alternatives we recommend for this collection.

 - if your project needs to turn a corner either inwardly or outwardly, mitering the tiles to meet seamlessly in a corner gives it the cleanest, crafted finish.

 - a visible tile edge can be sanded to make the side match the main surface of the tile.

 - another way to complete your tiling is to run a bead of caulk or grout along the exposed tile edge.

 - like with any of our tiles, you can also build out the sheetrock so that the surface of the finished sheetrock is flush with the surface of the tile.

 for more detailed recommendations about trim, please see our trim guide.

 how do i take care of my fornace brioni terracotta tiles?

-see our fornace brioni terracotta wall material guidelines for more information.
+see our fornace brioni terracotta floor and wall material guidelines for more information.

 what type of finish should i expect with this collection?